nlm-irp-jianglab/ProkFunFind/docs/source/tutorial/1-intro.rst

 also include pre-generated input and output files for you to look at while going through the tutorial.

+For instructions on how to install ProkFunFind please see: :ref:`Installation`

 ## Tutorial Sections

 .. toctree::